dvir001/Change-Windows-10-computer-name-Powershell-GUI/README.md

 This tool also make it so you dont need to restart your computer after a name change.

-<strong>Running this on a domain joined machine will break the trust.</strong>

 ![alt text](https://i.imgur.com/p1QwMOv.png)

 ![alt text](https://i.imgur.com/BHf7gjy.png)

 You can either use it as the original PS1 script or as an EXE file from the release page.

+<strong>Note: running this on a domain joined machine will break the domain trust.</strong>